dTmC0945/Project-Euler/README.md

 # Project-Euler-in-Swift

-This is just my progress in learning the Swift programming language using Project Euler.
+This is just my progress in solving Project Euler questions using different programming languages.